traveltime-dev/traveltime-benchmarks/README.md

     -e MANY_TO_ONE // optional
     -e HOST=proto.api.traveltimeapp.com // optional
     -e TRANSPORTATION=driving+ferry // optional
+    -e DATA_PATH='../precomputed/origins.csv' // optional, this will read coordinates from a file instead of randomly generating them
     -e COORDINATES=-8,13 // optional, this will overwrite COUNTRY env var -e COUNTRY=uk // optional, but mandatory if COORDINATES are specified -e RPM=60 // optional